WEDDINGS – GENERAL QUESTIONS

 Q :: Do you provide Videography / Cinematography services?

 A :: No, we specialize in providing creative photography services.
 Videographers are versed in telling a story through moving images combined with sound-mixing whereas Photographers tell a story with single images, “stills.”
 The experience, craft, and creative eye behind both services in my opinion are very different and require separate skill sets.
-The differences also lie with the selection of subjects within each frame, the composition, focus, aspect ratios, etc. not to mention the underliying creative art & editing processes.
+The differences also lie with the selection of subjects within each frame, the composition, focus, aspect ratios, etc. along with the underliying creative art & editing processes.
 If you need Cinematography referrals, please contact me directly.
 I can refer a few companies that are well experienced covering south asian/indian weddings, and work well alongside us.
 Collaboration between both the Photographer and Cinematographer is key in capturing the best of both realms.
 If we haven’t worked with your chosen Cinematographer before, we’ll make sure to reach out to them prior to your wedding, introduce ourselves, and establish that relationship so as to provide for the optimal coverage on your big day!

 Q :: I’m not sure how many hours of coverage I really need…What do you recommend?